 - Insurance coverage per the Project Documents. - The Company name and/or logo on each side of the vehicle (no paper signs). - During day light hours, vehicles must be provided with a 3-foot by 3-foot square flag with a checkered pattern of international orange and white squares at least 1-foot on each side; or a yellow flashing light that is mounted on the uppermost part of the vehicle.
-The light must be visible from any direction, day and night, including from the air. - During nighttime hours from dusk to dawn, and during periods of limited visibility, all vehicles shall be equipped with a flashing yellow light.

-• All vehicles entering the work area may be searched by the owner on a random basis.
-The Contractor shall allow additional time to accommodate searches.
+The light must be visible from any direction, day and night, including from the air. - During nighttime hours from dusk to dawn, and during periods of limited visibility, all vehicles shall be equipped with a flashing yellow light. - All vehicles entering the work area may be searched by Airport Security Personnel on a random basis.